t03i/FlatProt/README.md

 -   input PDB files need a header to work (important for predicted structures)
 -   FlatProt's methods can be used via command line commands (cli)

+## Contributing

+We welcome contributions to FlatProt!
+If you'd like to contribute, please follow these steps:

+1.  **Fork the repository:** Create your own fork of the FlatProt repository on GitHub.
+2.  **Create a branch:** Make your changes in a dedicated branch in your fork.
+3.  **Submit a pull request:** Open a pull request from your branch to the `staging` branch of the t03i/FlatProt repository.

+Please ensure your contributions adhere to the project's coding style and include tests where appropriate.
+For major changes, please open an issue first to discuss what you would like to change.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed guidelines.

 ## Examples

 The `examples/` directory contains scripts demonstrating various FlatProt functionalities.
 You can run them directly in Google Colab using the badges below: